UnrealRS2/client/README.md

 # UnrealRS2

-This project aims to reproduce the rs2 engine (client) in c# while also using Unreal Engine 5 as the renderer
+This project aims to reproduce the rs2 engine (client) in c# while also using Unreal Engine 5 with UnrealSharp

 # Requirements